Successful applications and interviews

 It is widely acknowledged that research is the key to a successful career in academia.
 'In virtually all Schools and Departments the teaching pays academic salaries but it is primarily research that enhances their careers!'
 Quote from Professor D.C.
 Berry Pro-Vice - Chancellor University of Reading, 2010 about the reality of academic careers.

 As with other job choices, networking is a key way of building a career in Higher Education.
-Research Together is a social networking website for researchers, academics and post-graduate students to network with colleagues worldwide.
-Research is Cool offers similar possibilities.
+Research is Cool is a social networking website for researchers, academics and postgraduate students to network with colleagues worldwide.

 The covering letter which accompanies your CV gives you a chance to highlight your skills and experience, motivations for wanting to continue an academic career with the institution and your aspirations for the future.
 Often Universities ask for a completed application form and sometimes a personal statement too.